Aaronik/medical-api/README.md

 ## Development

 We use docker for development, so you'll need to have `docker` and `docker-compose` installed.

-To start developing, all you need to run is `npm run start:docker`.
-From there the server will be running.
-You can modify code and the server will automatically restart on changes.
+You'll also need `npm` so you can install dependencies.

+The first time you start developing on this app, run:

+* `npm install`
+* `npm run start:docker`
+* `npm run migrations:docker:run`

+Every subsequent time you can just run `npm run start:docker`.
+A convenience script is `npm run up`, which is just an alias for `start:docker`.
+I personally have `npm run` aliased to `nr`, so my flow looks like `nr up` and then I start editing code.
+The docker instance is watching for code modifications and automatically restarts on changes.

 #### GQL Development